instantlinux/docker-tools/images/wxcam-upload/README.md

 Secret | Description
 ------ | -----------
-wunderground-user-password | credential for Weather Underground API wxcam-password-hashed | hashed password of wxuser-password-hashed | hashed password of ftp upload user
+wunderground-user-password | password for Weather Underground ftp server wunderground-pw-cam | if you have more than one, use multiple entries wxcam-password-hashed | hashed password of wxuser-password-hashed | hashed password of ftp upload user